 Reasonable Doubt by Xanthé Mallett

 Most of the best true crime books out there seek the same thing: justice.
 Usually, that means seeing someone who did a terrible thing punished accordingly.
 But what about the convictions gone wrong, the miscarriages of justice that lead to innocent people being imprisoned?
 Dr Xanthé Mallet, internationally-renowned forensic scientist and criminologist, sets out to restore the balance and shine a spotlight on this neglected issue in Reasonable Doubt.
 Mallett uses a series of case studies to explore the systemic failures of our criminal justice system.
 By examining how and why miscarriages of justice occur, she reveals opportunities for us to avoid them, and highlights the importance of making adequate restitution where they do occur.
+Read my full review of Reasonable Doubt here.

 In Cold Blood by Truman Capote